sparshsah/foggy-demo/demo/phys/why-gravity-is-not-quantum.md

    And, uhh, the Weak bosons straight-up _have_ rest mass?
 WTFFF?
 3. (Relativistic) inertial mass is the same as gravitational charge.
    So inertia, the thing that resists forces... causes force.
-   Hence we end up with the strange coincidence of Galileo's falling balls.
+   Hence we end up with the all-too-convenient coincidence of Galileo's falling balls.
    (One was heavy and one was light, which is perfectly normal.)
 4. Lensing and LIGO's detection of gravitationally-induced spacetime distortions prove once-and-for-all that gravity is a geometric, not a particulate, phenomenon.